Best Down Jackets

 Being cold is never fun, and fun fact; it can even make some irreparable damage to your health!
 But ducks and geese seem to be A-OK floating around semi-frozen lakes without a care in the world.
 How is that possible?
 The answer is Down – the small fluffy feathers found next to the skin of various waterfowl species.
 Us humans have been aware for hundreds if not thousands of years that Down has some serious insulating properties.
 It’s light and fluffy and traps loads of air, forming an air barrier between the cold and yourself.
 The problem has always been if it gets wet it loses almost all of its insulating properties.
 Which is why you will see ducks preening their feathers, to maintain their natural waterproofing oils on their feathers and down feathers.
 And now with better waterproof materials and even waterproof coating on the down itself, down jackets are a viable winter outdoor option.

-In this guide, we’re going to be breaking down the top down jackets for outdoors use.
+In this guide, we’re going to break down the top rated down jackets for outdoor use.

 The North Face Corefire

 The Corefire jacket from The North Face has been designed to keep you warm in extreme conditions.
 It is lightweight at just over 1 kg in weight.
 They have used wind stopper and waterproofed the fabric to reduce the effects of wind chill.
 This jacket is an excellent choice for skiing and being out in the cold in general.
 The hood has a dual adjustment system to enable it to be compatible with a helmet, which is certainly a nice touch.
 A number of other handy features are present, such as the dual brushed hand warmer pockets, underarm vents and internal media pocket for your phone.
 They have also spent some time thinking about what you may need if skiing, such as a four snap powder skirt, internal goggle pocket and wrist pocket with a goggle cleaning cloth.